 Yes, you know I have to do it again.
 I’m simply incapable of publishing a potentially sinful post without a warning.
 The Bible often warns against sensuality.
 I don’t think all Christians see eye-to-eye on its definition, nevertheless, we can agree on the need to exercise caution.
 We’re warned to avoid even a hint of sexual immorality, which is difficult considering the subject of this blog, but a battle well worth fighting for God’s glory and our good.
 And obviously, as with women who are well-endowed, we can perceive tactility and affectionate tendencies with all purity, without exposing ourselves to lust.
-We need not be physically intimate with an affectionate person to realize this trait, they instinctively speak their love language when around other people and pets.
+We need not be physically intimate with an affectionate person to realize this trait, because they instinctively speak their love language when around other people and pets.

 Now the majority of the ANR-loving woman’s characteristics have been disclosed.
 Next Monday, I’ll be revealing one of the most biblically noble ones.
 See you then, Lord willing.